RaphiMC/NoteBlockLib/README.md

 // SongUtil.applyToAllNotes(song.getView(), MinecraftDefinitions::clampNoteKey);

-// Transpose the note key SongUtil.applyToAllNotes(song.getView(), MinecraftDefinitions::transposeNoteKey);
+// Transpose the note key
+//SongUtil.applyToAllNotes(song.getView(), MinecraftDefinitions::transposeNoteKey);

 // Shift the instrument of out of range notes to a higher/lower one.
-Sounds better than above.
+Sounds better than all above.
-// SongUtil.applyToAllNotes(song.getView(), MinecraftDefinitions::instrumentShiftNote);
+SongUtil.applyToAllNotes(song.getView(), MinecraftDefinitions::instrumentShiftNote);
-// Clamp the remaining out of range notes
+// Clamp the remaining out of range notes SongUtil.applyToAllNotes(song.getView(), MinecraftDefinitions::clampNoteKey);
-// SongUtil.applyToAllNotes(song.getView(), MinecraftDefinitions::clampNoteKey);

 NoteBlockLib.writeSong(song, new File("output.nbs"));
 ```